go-i2p/go-sam-go/primary/DOC.md

 ```go
 func (p *PrimarySession) NewRawSubSession(id string, options []string) (*RawSubSession, error)
 ```
-NewRawSubSession creates a new raw sub-session within this primary session.
+NewRawSubSession creates a new raw sub-session within this primary session using SAMv3 UDP forwarding.
 The sub-session shares the primary session's I2P identity and tunnel infrastructure while providing full RawSession functionality for unrepliable datagram communication.
 Each sub-session must have a unique identifier within the primary session scope.

 This implementation uses the SAMv3.3 SESSION ADD protocol to properly register the subsession with the primary session's SAM connection, ensuring compliance with the I2P SAM protocol specification for PRIMARY session management.

+Per SAMv3.3 specification, RAW subsessions REQUIRE UDP forwarding for proper operation.
+V1/V2 TCP control socket reading is no longer supported.

 Example usage: